Put your love in action.

 Do you like to cook and see many young folks enjoy your food?
-Ministry: The Club 116 dinner provider prepares/purchases a meal for 35 youths at Club 116 (youth group) on Wednesday afternoon and brings meal to ground floor of church about 4:30pm.
+Ministry: The Club One Sixteen dinner provider prepares/purchases a meal for 35 youths at Club One Sixteen on Wednesday afternoon and brings meal to ground floor of church about 4:30 pm.

 Commitment: Any Wednesday afternoon during the school year.
 Time includes preparation, delivery and optional serving time.

-Skills needed: Able to prepare & deliver large amount of food.
-This important task needs to be done each week to allow for Club 116 to function and provides a delicious/nutritious meal for a community of young people from our ELPC community and church family.
+Skills needed: Able to prepare and deliver large amount of food.
+This important task needs to be done each week to allow for Club One Sixteen to function and provides a delicious/nutritious meal for a community of young people from our ELPC community and church family.